SSL CBC IV vulnerability

 A - Upgrade to curl and libcurl 7.24.0

-B - Apply this patch and rebuild libcurl
+B - Apply the patch and rebuild libcurl

 C - Rebuild curl with another SSL library